This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 If you need help with this, see these tutorials:

-If this doesn’t solve the issue, try using the next method below.
+If this doesn’t solve the problem, try using the next method below.

 PHP Memory Limit Reached

-To learn how to increase your PHP memory limit and troubleshoot issues related to exceeding PHP memory limits, refer to the tutorial below:
+To learn how to increase your PHP memory limit and troubleshoot errors caused by exceeding PHP memory limits, go here:

 Use The Default WordPress Theme